rchain/architecture-docs/execution_model/rhovm.rst

     for ( y <- x )P | x! ( @Q ) -> P { @Q -> y }

-The output operation :code:`x!`, commits the code of the process :code:`@Q` to the location :code:`x`, runs in parallel with the input operation :code:`for ( y <- x )P`, waiting for a pattern :code:`y` to appear at the location :code:`x`.
+The output operation, :code:`x!`, commits the code of the process :code:`@Q` to the location, :code:`x`.
+In parallel the input operation :code:`for ( y <- x )P`, waits for a pattern :code:`y` to appear at the location :code:`x`.
 When pattern :code:`y` is matched at :code:`x`, :code:`P` is executed in an environment where :code:`@Q` is bound (maps) to :code:`y`.

 [ Better State Diagram ]

-An updated state configuration could be anything from updating a routine from blocking to non-blocking status to, incrementing a PC register counter, to updating a location in local memory.
+An updated state configuration could be anything from updating a routine from blocking to non-blocking status to incrementing a PC register counter, to updating a location in local memory.
 A simple register update for example:

 ::